Key takeaways from Paytm’s draft papers for share sale

 The IPO papers say the payments firm might not be able to turn profitable in the near future.

-It has had more than 333 million customers, 21 million merchants, and 7.4 billion transactions on its payments, commerce, cloud, and financial platforms.
-Despite the scale and penetration of the business, it has been reporting losses since its inception.
+In terms of its user base, Paytm boasts over 333 million customers, 21 million merchants, and a staggering 7.4 billion transactions across its diverse platforms, spanning payments, commerce, cloud, and financial services.
+However, despite its substantial reach and engagement, Paytm has been grappling with losses since its inception.

-The company has listed a couple of key revenue segments for its business: Payment and financial services and commerce and cloud services.
-The payments platform witnessed an annualized growth of about 11.5% and grew from ₹1,700 crore in FY19 to about ₹2,100 crore in FY21.
-Revenues from commerce and cloud services have less than halved from over ₹1,500 crore in FY19 to less than ₹700 crore in FY21.
-This has led to an annualized decline of 7% in aggregate net sales from FY19 to FY21 for the business.
+Paytm derives its revenue from two primary segments: Payment and financial services, and commerce and cloud services.
+Over the years, its payments platform has displayed an annualized growth of about 11.5%, expanding from ₹1,700 crore in FY19 to approximately ₹2,100 crore in FY21.
+However, revenues from commerce and cloud services have experienced a notable decrease, declining from over ₹1,500 crore in FY19 to less than ₹700 crore in FY21.
+Consequently, this has resulted in an annualized decline of 7% in aggregate net sales from FY19 to FY21.

-The company reported close to ₹2,000 crore as contribution losses during FY19 that got converted to contribution profit of ₹363 crore during FY21.
-Another important metric that the company looks at to gauge the performance is gross merchandise value per monthly transacting user (GMV/MTU).
-It defines GMV as the rupee value of total payments made to merchants through transactions on the app over a period.
-MTU is a unique user with at least one successful transaction in a particular month.
-The draft documents show that GMV/MTU in rupee terms has increased by close to 48% from the December quarter of 2019 to the March quarter of 2021.
+Another pivotal performance metric for Paytm is gross merchandise value per monthly transacting user (GMV/MTU).
+GMV represents the total value of payments made to merchants through the app's transactions over a specific period, while MTU denotes a user who completes at least one successful transaction in a given month.
+According to the draft documents, GMV/MTU in terms of rupee value has surged by nearly 48% from the December quarter of 2019 to the March quarter of 2021.

 To learn more about valuations, financial modeling, pitch books and research report writing skill sets to answer the basic question of how to start investment banking career, checkout the Platinum Bundle offered by Wizenius, one of the best investment banking courses in Mumbai.